 - A detailed description of all remaining work required to complete the course.

-- If your Incomplete grade is approved, all missing coursework must be completed before the last day of the following quarter according to the academic calendar.
+- If your Incomplete grade is approved, all missing coursework must be completed within 90 days of the class end date.
 If a final grade is not assigned by the 10th business day after that date, your Incomplete grade will revert to the previously assigned grade, or lapse into a failing grade if no grade was assigned before the Incomplete grade was approved.

 - Your grading option cannot be changed after an Incomplete is assigned.